School and student safety

 Monitoring and safety

-- Does the solution monitor all of the channels where students can access /share sensitive information using their student account?
+- Does the solution monitor all of the channels where students can access /share sensitive information using their device?
 For example, can it scan for phrases they type in a Google Doc, even if the phrase is later deleted?

-- What types of information does it flag?
+- What types of information does the solution flag?

 - Online predators

 - Adult content

 - Suicidal ideation